Efficient classical simulation of the Deutsch-Jozsa and Simon's algorithms: Acknowledgments

 \section{Acknowledgments}

-The authors would like to thank Peter Jonsson, Chris Fuchs, and David Mermin for discussions on the subject.
-The project is supported by the Foundational Questions Institute (\href{www.fqxi.org}{FQXi}) through the Silicon Valley Community Foundation.
+The authors would like to thank Peter Jonsson, Chris Fuchs, Markus Grassl, and David Mermin for discussions on the subject.
+The project has been supported by the Foundational Questions Institute (\href{www.fqxi.org}{FQXi}) through the Silicon Valley Community Foundation.